stefanomarra/smart-mockups/README.md

 ### How do I get started? ###

-Once the plugin is installed and activated, go to `Smart Mockups > Add New` to add a mockup.
+Once the plugin is installed and activated, go to `Smart Mockups > Add New` to add a new mockup.
 Give it a name, upload the mockup image and tweak with the settings.
 Click 'Publish' and you're done.
-Share the mockup with your colleagues and clients and getting feedbacks.

 ### How do I get support? ###